 Gloucestershire is home to a bevy of outlandish events to raise a smile – and possibly an eyebrow.
-Whether it’s the internationally renowned Cheese Rolling that captures your imagination or you fancy the chance to take part in a spot of shin-kicking, or perhaps it’s the unusual Amberly Cow Hunt that has piqued your interest.
+Whether it’s the internationally renowned Cheese Rolling that captures your imagination or you fancy the chance to take part in a spot of shin-kicking, or perhaps it’s the woolsack racing that has piqued your interest.

 From the brave to the barmy, peruse SoGlos’s guide to Gloucestershire’s most wacky events, and find out just when the next madcap mayhem will be making its mark.

 Expect to find surf dudes, canoeists and windsurfers aplenty, all riding the epic Atlantic wave of water that forces its way up the Severn Estuary at speeds of up to 20mph, with hordes of spectators all flocking to the river banks to witness the natural phenomenon.

 The River Severn has the second largest tidal range in the world, so the bore can reach anything up to two metres in height – great news for sports enthusiasts who fancy a change from Newquay.

 See The Severn Bore.

 An action-packed day, the village of Frampton-on-Severn hosts brave competitors set to satisfy their stomachs in the Elver Eating World Championships.
 With a classic car show, children’s entertainment, dog show and more, the village is brought to life by this slightly bonkers contest.

 The popular event returns with a man-made and sustainable type of eel, el-vers, due to the real thing being a protected species.

 At Gloucester’s historic Docks each spring, you’ll find hordes of fancy dress-clad rowers, steerers and drummers making their way across the water in decorative dragon boats, ready to rile up the spectators from far and wide with music and passion, before plenty more entertainment in the afternoon, featuring a fun fair, stalls and live music.

 Annually in May.